I'm Dying Laughing: The Humourist: Critical reception

-I'm Dying Laughing, because of its intense theme and style, harks back to Stead's best work The Man Who Loved Children.
+I'm Dying Laughing, because of its intense theme and style, harks back to Stead's best-known work The Man Who Loved Children.
 Emily, the loquacious, uncontrollably energetic and self-destructive heroine, also resembles Sam Pollit in that novel.
-Some sections are agreed to be brilliant: in particular, the consecutive scenes "The Dinner Party" and "The Straightening Out".
+Some sections are agreed to be brilliant: in particular, the consecutive scenes "The Holinshed Party" and "The Straightening Out".
 In these scenes, the Howards, keen to break into the inner circle of Hollywood communists, are invited to a dinner party, and find themselves on trial for their sins against the party line and also, that their "friends" are considering giving evidence against them in a custody case.